learlab/itell-strapi-demo/apps/research-methods-in-psychology/content/textbook/2-understanding-science.md

   answer: Learning about pseudoscience helps bring the fundamental features of science into sharper focus, pseudoscientific beliefs are widely held and promoted, and many pseudosciences purport to explain aspects of human behavior and mental processes.
   slug: Science-Versus-Pseudoscience-760t
 order: 2
+parent:
+  title: I. The Science of Psychology
+  slug: i-the-science-of-psychology
 slug: 2-understanding-science
 title: 2.
 Understanding Science
 ---